 Students must apply, be admitted to, and begin coursework for the second degree program within the first half of their initial degree program to be eligible for a Ross dual degree.
 It is recommended that students speak with an advisor in both programs during the Admission process to ensure that both schools will be open to the pursuit of the SIDD.

-Once admitted to both programs, students may submit the SIDD application to the Ross Registrar’s Office.
+Once admitted to both programs, students may submit the SIDD application to Ross Graduate Academic Advising.
 Approval of one’s proposed SIDD plan is not guaranteed, and each student plan must follow specific rules.
 Student Initiated Dual Degree programs, which are reviewed on a case by case basis, must be approved by both program departments.